-Some people might call me a movie buff, but today was one of those days when I deserve that.
+Some people might call me a movie buff, but today was one of those days it could be justified.
 I have walked alone in the streets of Kyoto, visiting temples and shrines at a leisurely pace, just like Scarlett Johansson’s character in Lost In Translation.
-I even listened to the song “Alone in Kyoto” by Air on my iPod, featured on the movie soundtrack as the backdrop while she walks around.
+I even listened to the song “Alone in Kyoto” by Air on my iPod, featured on the movie soundtrack as the backdrop while Scarlett walks around.

-It is a strange sensation to stroll in a Japanese town as a six foot four gaijin, a foreigner excluded from the language and everyday rituals that everyone within sight silently obeys.
+It is a strange sensation to wander around in a Japanese town as a six foot four gaijin, a foreigner excluded from the language and everyday rituals that everyone within sight silently obeys.
 I love it.

 The palace looks like a fortress with a moat surrounding the huge stone walls.
 To protect the compound from assassins, all hallways are equipped with “nightingale floors”, making a high-pitched sound when anyone steps on it.
 I tried my best to sneak across the building, but the floor revealed me each time.
 I suppose I would make a lousy ninja.